USC fires Clay Helton 2 games into 7th season in charge - WHIZ News

-Donte Williams, the Trojans’ cornerbacks coach and associate head coach, is taking over as head coach.
+Donte Williams, the Trojans’ cornerbacks coach and associate head coach, is taking over.
 Williams, a Los Angeles-area native and the first Black head coach in USC football history, joined the program in 2020 and has played a major role in the Trojans’ significant recruiting advancements over the past two cycles.

-Helton went 46-24 during his improbable tenure in charge of a longtime West Coast college football powerhouse with 11 national championships.
-The career assistant coach twice took over as USC’s interim head coach before permanently getting his first head coaching job late in the 2015 season.
+Helton went 46-24 during his improbable seven years in charge of a longtime West Coast college football powerhouse with 11 national championships.
+The career assistant coach twice took over as USC’s interim coach before permanently getting his first head coaching job late in the 2015 season.

 “Clay is one of the finest human beings I have met in this industry, and he has been a tremendous role model and mentor to our young men,” Bohn said in a statement.
 “We appreciate his many years of service to our university and wish him nothing but the very best.”

-While Helton brought stability to a tumultuous football culture and ran a clean program that inspired loyalty and love from his players, he never won over a significant portion of the Trojans’ vast fan base, even during his early successes.
-His folksy demeanor didn’t inspire confidence in fans used to Pete Carroll’s intensity, while Helton’s genteel Southern twang and mannerisms always seemed out of place in California.
+While Helton brought stability to a tumultuous football culture and ran a clean program that inspired loyalty and love from his players, he never won over a significant portion of the Trojans’ vast fan base, even during his early success.
+His genteel manner didn’t inspire confidence in fans used to Pete Carroll’s intensity, while Helton’s Texas twang and aw-shucks demeanor often seemed out of place in Los Angeles.

+Almost nobody doubted Helton genuinely loved USC and cared about his hundreds of players, but the Trojans simply didn’t win frequently enough to satisfy the expectations at a program synonymous with success.

+“Really disappointed for that regime, because that affects a lot of people,” Carroll said in Seattle.
+“It’s not just one guy.
+His whole staff gets affected. … and the families that were counting on their kids playing for them, all of that.
+It’s a very difficult decision to make, and they’re making the decision for what they feel is the right reasons.”

-The Trojans won the Rose Bowl after the 2016 season and the Pac-12 title in 2017 while Sam Darnold was their quarterback, but Helton’s teams otherwise struggled to live up to the sky-high expectations around the USC program.
+The Trojans won the Rose Bowl after the 2016 season and the Pac-12 title in 2017 while Sam Darnold was their quarterback, but the rest of Helton’s tenure was disappointing — and for many fans, even USC’s three-loss seasons in 2016 and 2017 weren’t good enough.

 “The added resources carried significantly increased expectations for our team’s performance,” Bohn said.
 “It is already evident that, despite the enhancements, those expectations would not be met without a change in leadership.”